sudhakarlarus/rsvp-meetup/README.md

 10. Dedicated db **indexing** for the faster result retrieval.

 ## Improvements
-1. Alternatively, rsvp-stream-processor service can be replaced with Apache Spark streaming tool.
+1. Alternatively, **rsvp-stream-processor** service can be replaced with Apache Spark streaming tool.
 2. Increasing the performance by profiling on the resource operations, using **go pprof** tool.
-3. Adding new and readable error handling messages.
-4. Adding more api endpoints filters to provide results based on the user **location**, **distance**, **groups** etc..
+3. Adding more api endpoints filters to provide results based on the user **location**, **distance**, **groups** etc..
-5. Auth and refresh **token** implementation for the user authentication.
-6. Adding more testcases to the entire flow of the processing.
+4. Adding more error handling, testcases to the entire flow of the processing.

 ## Contact
 For any discussion or feedback, please free to reach me over